Advanced Certificate Student Handbook

 Disciplinary Committee

-Representing the school community in the ministry of admonition and restoration is a Disciplinary Committee composed of not less than three members who are appointed by the President at the beginning of each school year.
+Representing the school community in the ministry of admonition and restoration is a Disciplinary Committee composed of no less than three members who are appointed by the President at the beginning of each school year.
 They review cases brought before them by any member of the faculty/staff.
 They shall hear from the offender, pray, counsel, and determine appropriate action.

 In the event a serious emergency altercation takes place, the President is authorized to enforce the immediate action that he/she determines to be in the best interest of this institution.